best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 This is an iterative approach that involves writing tests before writing the logic to meet the tests.

 For a piece of analysis logic, you should know in advance what the desired outcome is.
-This might be from a user need (e.g. someone needs output data in a certain shape) or an internal requirement (e.g. we need to impute all missing values).
+This might be from a user need (for example, someone needs output data in a certain shape) or an internal requirement (For example you need to impute all missing values).
-Given that you know the expected outcome, you can write the test before even thinking about how you are going to write the solution.
+Given that you know the expected outcome, you can write the test before you think about how you are going to write the solution.

 ```{note}
 This section is framed more like training.
 Once dedicated training has been produced this section will likely be adapted to provide more concise guidance on